Partial Sums on the Ultra-Wide Word RAM: Partial Sums on the Ultra-Wide Word RAM

+\paragraph{Step 3: Compute Sum} Finally, we compute $F[i^s_1] + F[i^s_2] + \cdots + F[i^s_{r-1}]$.
+To do so we do a scattered read on $S$ to retrieve $F[i^u_1], \ldots, F[i^u_{s-1}]$ into a single ultraword $F'$ and compute a prefix sum on $F'$.
+The sum is then the last word in the result.
+The scattered read takes constant time.
+The prefix sum computation takes constant time on a multiplication UWRAM and $O(\log \log n)$ time on a restricted UWRAM.
 We assume here that $F[0] = 0$.
 If not we may simply temporarily set $F[0] = 0$ during the computation.
 Also note that it suffices to perform the first phase of the prefix sum computation as discussed in the proof of Lemma~\ref{lem:prefixsum} since we only need the sum of all of the retrieved entries.

 In total, the $\Sum$ operation takes constant time on a multiplication UWRAM and $O(\log \log n)$ time on a restricted UWRAM.